supervisely-ecosystem/merge-datasets/README.md

 # Overview

 Application allows to merge selected datasets in Project.
+Currently working only with `images` and `videos` Project types.

 # How To Run